yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 1. Choose the provider you used for your VPC.
 1. Enter a name for the cluster.
 1. Select the **Region**.
 Choose the region where the VPC is deployed.
-1. Set the Fault Tolerance.
+1. Set the **Fault Tolerance**.
 For production clusters, typically this will be Availability Zone Level.
 1. Under **Network Access**, choose **Deploy this cluster in a dedicated VPC**, and select your VPC.
 1. Click **Create Cluster**.